4 Ways Your Mind Is Tricking You Into Being a Losing Trader

 Seeking information is often just a rationalization for not doing work that needs to be done.
 It feels productive, but it isn't.

-There are basic guidelines which traders should follow in order to succeed, yet these are ignored ("I already know this"...but have you done it?).
+Similarly, there are basic guidelines traders should follow to succeed, but which often go ignored.
+"I already know this," some may say.
+Yes, but have you done it?

 These guidelines include making a trading plan, focusing on only one or two strategies, not deviating from the trading plan (so you can see what works and what doesn't), and trading in a demo account until the plan proves consistently profitable over many trades.

 People read these but become desensitized to the ideas.
 They mistake or rationalize knowing a concept for actually following through and doing it.